Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 Tunnels are easy to make with just a large blanket and a couple of sturdy chairs, like dining chairs.

 You can change the length of your tunnel by using only two chairs for a short tunnel.
-Or use 4 chairs for a longer tunnel.

 A poodle terrier going through a tunnel made from two chairs and a blanket.

-Once your tunnel is ready, encourage your dog to go through it.
-If your dog is hesitant, try holding a treat on the other end of the tunnel and call your dog to you.
+If your dog is hesitant, try holding a treat or their favorite toy on the other end of the tunnel and call your dog to you.

 Hurdles